kateuj/kate-brush-portfolio/README.md

 ## Content

 * [Image for visual mock up at top of README document by CosmoStudio</a> on Freepik.](https://www.freepik.com/psd/desktop-tablet-phone-mockup)
-* All illustrations, animated GIFs, images and videos are my own work under my pseudonym 'Kate Brush'.
+* All illustrations, animated GIFs and images are my own work under my pseudonym 'Kate Brush'.
+I filmed, animated, created and produced the video, with music from the band 'The Andales' and actor credits stated in the video.

 ### Thanks